 Sylvia has taught photography courses throughout Canada, including for the University of Toronto, University of Brandon, MB and Humber College.
 She currently teaches a popular series of workshops in her studio in downtown Fergus, as well as at the University of Guelph’s Arboretum.
 She is an Associate Faculty Member for Conestoga College in Kitchener, and instructs in the Commercial Photography Certificate program.
 Many of her workshops draw on her own experiences as a photographer and include topics that appeal to intermediate and advanced photographers.
 Information regarding her commercial work and photography classes can be found on her commercial website: www.silvercreekphoto.ca.

-Sylvia has participated in several residencies during the past few years, at in Toronto and in Newfoundland.
-Her latest series of abstract landscapes links her artistic interpretations of a scene with geological and historical events that shaped the landscape in Northern Ontario and Newfoundland.
-In 2016 she was a recipient of the Georgian Bay Land Trust – King Family Bursary, which allowed her to spend time photographing remote islands along the eastern side of Georgian Bay.
+Sylvia has participated in several residencies during the past few years, including Northern Ontario, Toronto and in Newfoundland.
+Her latest series of abstract landscapes links her artistic interpretations of a scene with geological and historical events that shaped the landscape in remote locations.
+In 2016 she was a recipient of the Georgian Bay Land Trust – King Family Bursary, which allowed her to spend time photographing off-shore islands along the eastern side of Georgian Bay.
 She will be travelling to the Banff Centre for Arts & Creativity in September 2017 to continue this project.

 In addition to working as a photographer, Sylvia volunteers on a regular basis within the arts community.
 She served a two-year term on the Board of Directors for the Elora Centre for the Arts, in Elora ON, from 2011 to 2013.
 She is a member of The Elora Arts Council, The Guelph Arts Council, and is a member artist with Gallery 44 Centre for Contemporary Photography in Toronto.
 She coordinates and installs art exhibitions for the Waterloo Law Association at the Waterloo County Courthouse. ”